Rangoon (2017 Hindi film)

-Rangoon is a 2017 Indian Hindi-language period war drama film, directed by Vishal Bhardwaj and produced by Sajid Nadiadwala and Viacom 18 Motion Pictures.
-The project is a period film set during World War II (1939–1945) with the leading actress supposedly playing a character based on the life and times of Mary Ann Evans aka Fearless Nadia, Bollywood's first original stunt-woman still remembered for her fiery role in the movie Hunterwali.
-It stars Saif Ali Khan, Shahid Kapoor and Kangana Ranaut in lead roles.
+Rangoon is a 2017 Indian Hindi-language romantic war drama film directed by Vishal Bhardwaj and produced by Sajid Nadiadwala and Viacom 18 Motion Pictures.
+The project is a period film set during World War II (1939–1945) and stars Kangana Ranaut as a character that is based on Mary Ann Evans aka Fearless Nadia, Bollywood's first original stunt-woman.
+It stars Saif Ali Khan, Shahid Kapoor, and Kangana Ranaut in lead roles.
 The film was released on 24 February 2017 on the Mahashivratri weekend.